 The operational risk governance system of UniCredit Bulbank AD is set to identify, manage and mitigate the operational risk exposure, defining a system of clearly outlined responsibilities and controls.
 Senior management is responsible for the effective oversight over operational risk exposure and approves all material aspects of the framework.
 Fundamental element of the operational risk system is the existence of an Operational Risk Committee.
-Starting from Q2 2011 UniCredit Bulbank AD applies the Advanced Measurement Approach (AMA) for its capital calculation of operational risk on stand-alone basis, making it the first bank in Bulgaria certified to use AMA.
-In these consolidated financial statements total operational risk requirements are presented as the sum of AMA amount calculated for the Bank stand-alone plus the respective additions from consolidated entities, calculated under standardized approach.
+Starting from Q2 2011 UniCredit Bulbank AD applies the Advanced Measurement Approach (AMA) for its capital calculation of operational risk, making it the first bank in Bulgaria certified to use AMA.